ksdtech/gafe-conferences/README.md

 1. Clone this repository.

 2. Use the [Google Developers Console](https://console.developers.google.com) to create a project, with a unique app id.
+For purposes of this README, we use "gafe-conferences" as the app id.
 (App id and project id are identical)

 3. Go to the API Manager section.
 On the APIs tab, Enable the Calendar, Google+ and Gmail APIs.
    On the Credentials tab, click "Add credentials" and create an OAuth 2.0 client ID.